inbravo/aws-feature-set/README.md

 - NAT instance is used to provide internet connectivity to private subnets

 ### VPC Flow Logs
-- Enable Flow Logs for Custom VPC to see all traffic.
+- Enable Flow Logs for Custom VPC to see all traffic
 - Enable to capture IP traffic flow information for the NICs of your resources.
 All information is reported to CloudWatch
 - Create IAM role to allow all logs to flow into CloudWatch
-- Create log group in CloudWatch and inside that create stream where you can then see all the traffic flow.
+- Create log group in CloudWatch and inside that create stream where you can then see all the traffic flow

 ## ![](https://github.com/inbravo/aws-feature-set/blob/master/images/aws/53.png) [Route 53](https://aws.amazon.com/route53)